What is a Asbestos Management Survey?

 If you are an employer or are self-employed and have some or all of the responsibility for conducting repairs upon your premises you may well be the “Duty Holder” in which case any legal responsibility.

-Asbestos Surveys and Registers
+Asset Inspections and Registers

 A key stage in managing asbestos is to identify the location, type, condition and extent of any Asbestos Containing Materials (ACMs).
 This can be achieved by conducting an Asbestos Survey.
 The survey should be in accordance with HSE guidance note HSG264 which describes two types: